pixare7/CryptoClustering/README.md

 # CryptoClustering

 ## Overview
-This project applies machine learning techniques to determine whether cryptocurrencies are affected by 24-hour or 7-day price changes by grouping them into clusters.
+This project utilizes machine learning techniques, specifically clustering, to analyze the price behavior of cryptocurrencies over short-term (24-hour) and mid-term (7-day) periods.
+By grouping cryptocurrencies based on their price changes, we can identify patterns that help predict future price movements.
+This analysis is crucial for investors seeking to make informed decisions about cryptocurrency investments, particularly Bitcoin, by understanding how short- and mid-term fluctuations might affect future performance.

 ## Table of Contents
 1. [Overview](#overview)